harm0nix/StardewModding/README.md

 A repo for all my Stardew Valley mods

 Conceptual:
-- Elementals Mod: Would include a major lore expansion on the seven elementals and elemental wars, along with new areas, items, weapons, and more
+- Elementals Mod: Would include a major lore expansion on the seven elementals and elemental wars, along with new areas, items, weapons, tool upgrades and more

 Pre-Alpha:
 - Hollow Knight Mod (Working Title): A mod that adds crossover content from Hollow Knight